dotchev/cf-services/README.md

 # cf-services
 Simple node package to look up bound services in [Cloud Foundry]

+The [change log](CHANGELOG.md) describes the changes between versions.

 ## Background
 Cloud Foundry provides an application with the credentials of bound [service instances][2] via environment variable [VCAP_SERVICES].